[2026 Complete Edition] 35 Questions and Sample Answers for the Kendo Promotion Examination Written Test for 2nd, 3rd, 4th, and 5th Dan

 "Shu-ha-ri" is a term that indicates the stages of kendo training.

-Ha: The stage where you develop your technique by adding your own ingenuity based on the basics
+Break:This is the stage where you develop your skills by adding your own ingenuity based on the basics.

-Ri: The stage where you break away from kata and reach your own unique state.
-Through this process, you grow from form to essence, from imitation to creation.
-Fourth and fifth dan are the transitional stages from "ha" to "ri," and are important times for establishing your own kendo.
+Through this process, one grows from form to essence, from imitation to creation.
+Fourth and fifth dan are a transitional period from "ha" to "ri," and are important times for establishing one's own kendo.

 10. Key points for exam preparation by rank